 * Source: Center for Biological Diversity

 I don’t know everything about Monarch butterflies far from it, nor do I pretend I do, although each day I continue to learn through my teachings, experience, & from people that share their stories first hand with me.
 We are here to grow and learn together.
-I don’t think any one really wants to listen to an expert unless your at a university lecture studying for a degree.
+I don’t think anyone really wants to listen to an expert unless you at a university lecture studying for a degree.
 It’s far greater to learn whilst having fun and being interactive.Read More

-After 6 months of taking a winter break from school talks my first 24hrs back at work I spoke to over 400 children and adults within 7 sessions!
+After 6 months of taking a winter break from school talks my first 24hrs back at work, I spoke to over 400 children and adults within 7 sessions!
 What a buzz meeting so many cool people that are collectively boosting the monarch population as a community.
-Last night’s talk was was everything I could have wished for, sharing information on Monarch butterflies, swan plants and how we can create beautiful butterfly gardens and care for our hungry caterpillars.Read More
+Last night’s talk was everything I could have wished for, sharing information on Monarch butterflies, swan plants, and how we can create beautiful butterfly gardens and care for our hungry caterpillars.Read More

 It started with curiosity watching the life cycle of a Monarch butterfly with my young pre schoolers, the spark inside me ignited and my passion grew organically.
 I enjoyed taking photos of nature, whilst fully in the moment.
 I loved all the colourful flowers in my garden, also wildlife which were easy to capture on camera.
 I then shared my information along with the photos.
 This quickly grew into my amazing book and interactive school talks around New Zealand, its been an amazing journey, but feel this is only just beginning.

-One of the best part of my job is that I get to be creative and hands on in nature in my garden.
+One of the best parts of my job is that I get to be creative and hands-on in nature in my garden.
 I love receiving downloads of creativity and inspiration then rolling with it.
-It’s not everyday you can call on a friend to cover you in orange body paint and monarch butterflies clips and have a fun photo shoot.
+It’s not every day you can call on a friend to cover you in orange body paint and monarch butterflies clips and have a fun photoshoot.

 I feel blessed to be able to work in sync with the seasons resting in winter whilst gaining growth and wisdom to share in the spring, summer months with others.
 With each year I gain more confidence and flare.Read More

 When you’re outside relaxing in your garden within nature, your breathing slows down and your blood pressure begins to lower.
 You become relaxed.
-Which in turns breaks down stress and tensions within the body.
-Stress is a major factor which leads to common illnesses and inflammation within the body.
+Which in turn breaks down stress and tensions within the body.
+Stress is a major factor that leads to common illnesses and inflammation within the body.
 Read More